dfinity/motoko/doc/md/writing-motoko/incomplete-code.md

 Like `xxx()`, `nyi()` has type `None`, thus any other type, and will trap on execution.
 ## `unreachable` code paths

-In contrast to the situations above, sometimes code will never be filled.
-It will never be evaluated assuming the coherence of the internal logic of the programs' invariants.
+Sometimes a developer will be required to provide code that they know will never be executed, due to the preceding program logic.

 To document a code path as logically impossible, or unreachable, use the base library function `unreachable`: